allenalmario/PlaywrightwithJavaStarter/README.md

 If you need a more visual resource, follow this YouTube playlist I followed to create the framework: https://www.youtube.com/playlist?list=PLFGoYjJG_fqrEjt35Z1jxrYk5JXWQa_-D

 The framework has a gitlab.yml file which allows test excecution runs on Github actions by running a workflow and the surefire-report.html that JUnit produces after test execution completion is deployed to the repository's Github page.

+Fork or clone this repository to start a Playwright with Java test automation framework and alter it as needed.
+Happy Automated Testing!